blakeharv/psychic-octo-ninja/favorite_quotes.md

 _Alice:_ ...So long as I get somewhere.
 _Cheshire Cat:_ Oh, you're sure to do that, if only you walk long enough.
 ― Lewis Carroll, Alice in Wonderland

+"Given enough time, you'll become the devil they always wanted you to be"
+— Avanaro, Tiefling Sorcerer